pingcap/docs-cn/system-variables.md

 - Range: `[0, 2147483647]`
 - This variable is used to seed the random value generator used in the `RAND()` SQL function.
 - The behavior of this variable is MySQL compatible.

+### require_secure_transport <span class="version-mark">New in v6.1.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `OFF`
+- This variable ensures that all connections to TiDB are either on a local socket, or using TLS.
+See [Enable TLS between TiDB Clients and Servers](/enable-tls-between-clients-and-servers.md) for additional details.
+- Setting this variable to `ON` requires you to connect to TiDB from a session that has TLS enabled.
+This helps prevent lock-out scenarios when TLS is not configured correctly.
+- This setting was previously a `tidb.toml` option (`security.require-secure-transport`), but changed to a system variable starting from TiDB v6.1.0.

 ### skip_name_resolve <span class="version-mark">New in v5.2.0</span>